Buscot Lock

 Buscot Lock is a lock on the River Thames in England, near the village of Buscot, Oxfordshire.

 The lock was built of stone by the Thames Navigation Commission in 1790 and is the smallest on the River Thames.
-Like most of the Upper Thames Locks, it still has its heavy wooden beams which the lock keeper uses to open and close the gates.
+Like most of the Upper Thames Locks, it is a beam lock, which is operated manually through pushing the beams to open and close the gates.